Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Introduction

 \section{Introduction}

 Ocean surface waves play an important role in the dynamics of sea ice in polar regions.
-The effect is particularly visible in the Marginal Ice Zone (MIZ); this is the highly dynamical transition region separating the ice pack from the open ocean.
+The effect is particularly visible in the Marginal Ice Zone (MIZ);, which is the highly dynamical transition region separating the ice pack from the open ocean\cite{squire95}.
 In the summer season, erosion of the pack and breakup of large flows into smaller ice bodies, are the dominant processes in the region.
 During winter, waves infiltrating the MIZ contribute to ice formation through the coalescence of ice bodies into progressively larger objects \cite{thomson2014swell}.
 Global warming has led to an increase in both the activity and the extension of the MIZ.
 The Arctic in particular has seen a dramatic summertime increase of the MIZ extension and a concomitant reduction of the ice surface \cite{parkinson13,thomson18}.

-To determine how deep ocean waves can penetrate the MIZ, one must know the sea ice contribution to wave damping.
-Over the years, great effort has been directed to study the modifications of surface waves propagation by sea ice (see \cite{squire95,squire07,squire20} for extended review).
+To determine how deep ocean waves can propagate into the MIZ, one must know the sea ice contribution to wave damping.
+Over the years, a great effort has been put into studyng the modifications in surface waves propagation induced by sea ice (see Squire \cite{squire95,squire07,squire20} for an extended review).
 In particular, remote sensing analysis of the modifications to wave propagation by sea ice has been used as a tool to infer the ice thickness without having to resort to in situ measurements \cite{wadhams1999mapping, de2001retrieval, wadhams02, decarolis2003sar, wadhams2004sar, sutherland2016airborne, wadhams2018pancake, decarolis21}.

 Wave attenuation depends on the characteristic size of the ice bodies involved.
-Scattering and diffraction \cite{masson89,bennetts12}, as well as deformation effects \cite{meylan96}, are expected to dominate in the case of larger floes on the scale of tens to hundreds of meters.
-Viscous effects and collisions are expected to be dominant at the opposite end of the spectrum, in the case of smaller ice bodies \cite{kohout08,squire16}.
+In the case of larger floes on the scale of tens to hundreds of meters, scattering and diffraction \cite{masson89,bennetts12}, as well as flexural deformations of the floes \cite{meylan96,meylan2015experimental}, are expected to dominate (see \citet{li2021interaction} for a recent application of thin plate theory to wave propagation in water covered by a continuous ice sheet).
+On the other hand, in the case of smaller ice bodies, viscous effects and collisions are expected to be dominant. \cite{kohout08,squire16}.
 The picture is complicated by the strong inhomogeneity of the MIZ; although small ice is prevalent at the fringes of the MIZ, ice bodies of widely different sizes and typology can be found anywhere in the region \cite{toyota11}.

-The focus of the present paper is on the modification of ocean wave propagation produced by ice bodies much smaller than a wavelength, in particular pancake ice.